oseughu/mookie/README.md

-# Fundall Backend Support Engineer Task
+# Mookie Backend Developer Task

-This api was built to support the flow for an e-wallet prototype.
-It covers basic validation, security and data management.
-Built with Node, Express, MySQL2, and Sequelize.
-Hosted on Heroku and Clever Cloud.
+This app was built for the mookie backend dev assessment.
+It covers web scraping, security and data management.
+Built with Node, Express, Mongoose, Axios and Cheerio for web scraping.
+Hosted on Heroku and MongoDB Atlas.

-View the API documentation on postman [here.](https://documenter.getpostman.com/view/16097477/UVXnFtu1#9bd23a2c-6079-44f5-b926-40642528ad34)
+- Click on register to register a new user
+- Click on login to login to your account
+- Once logged in, you can now see the items web scraped from [here]('https://webscraper.io/test-sites/e-commerce/more')
+- The search bar abpove the list of items can look up any item using any character contained in its name.
+- New items will be populated everytime you log out and try to log back in.